custody schedules

 What you won't find here

-Fake credentials.The team behind this site are researchers and writers, not attorneys or mediators.
+Fake credentials.We are researchers and writers, not attorneys or mediators.
 That distinction matters, and you'll never see us blur it.
-We don't use stock photos of lawyers.
-We don't invent "legal review" processes that don't exist.
+No stock photos of lawyers.
+No invented "legal review" processes.
 When we say "editorial team," that's exactly what it is.

 Conflict of interest disclosure